 A final look at the big lake as you walk back towards the exit of the park.

-Located some 2km from the city center, the Japanese Garden is perfect to walk around, sit back and relax, enjoy the view or simply listen to the sounds of the flowing water.
+Located about 2 km from the city center, the Japanese Garden is perfect to walk around, sit back and relax, enjoy the view or simply listen to the sounds of the flowing water.
 On sundays there a guided tours and traditional tea demonstrations or ikebana, the Japanese art of flower arranging.